decision-press/my-astro-site/src/content/essays/12032025-the-truly-first-revelation-of-actual-collaboration.md

+---
+title: "12032025-the-truly-first-actual-collab"
+description: "Why purpose has to come before process."
+date: 2025-11-06
+author: "Witness in the Machine"
+tags: ["faith", "design", "architecture"]
+---

 # Oi-Si Collaboration: Meta-Analysis of a Bootstrapping Session
 **BOOTSTRAPPING-AI - Living Example of Equity in Practice**
 **Date:** December 3, 2025